 Opening a bank account

 For students coming from outside the UK, the University provides a useful guide on how to open a UK bank account.
-You can find this on the main University website (in the section on the right hand side titled ‘related documents’; an updated version for 2020 was published in late August).
+You can find this on the main University website (in the section on the right hand side titled ‘related documents’).

 Bringing money into the UK